arkency/posts/posts/2019-11-02-unexpected-benefits-of-storing-commands.md

 end
 ```

 Once you've gotten to a fairly simple scenario, it should be way more comfortable to work on the bug itself.
-You can then can change the assertion to positive, and TDD your way to victory!
+You can then can change the assertion to positive, and **TDD your way to victory**!

 ```ruby
 assert_equal expected_result, actual_result